The Cornwall We Want

 Improving the environment

-by Lindsey, almost 4 years ago
+by Lindsey, over 4 years ago

 Tackling climate change is a priority for children and grandchildren.
 Plant even more trees, implement innovative green energy policies, cut speeding traffic and improve cycle routes.
 Cornwall has the chance to be a world leader and ahead of the game.
 Tackling the prospects if young people is also a top priority, providing jobs, reducing unemployment and improving hope, training and opportunities for young people.
 I have noticed some racism in social media posts during lockdown so extending a welcome to people of all backgrounds is also a priority.
 Since coming to live in Cornwal I have found the community to...
 Continue reading